arashnm80/arashnm80.github.io/handbook/2-battlefields.md

 ---
 1. Do my best effort in obvious hard path.
 2. Do my best to discover and seize obscure, creative, shortcut paths.

+---
+1. Try to find joy in most painful situations.
+2. Try to minimize encounter with painful events.